cosmo-gb/lopt_api/README.md

 ## Use this code

 The code is in the repo src/.
-It is made of 3 scripts: api_post.py, find_solution.py and test_api.py.
+It is made of 4 scripts:
+- api_post.py
+- test_api.py
+- find_solution.py
+- my_minimization.py

 ### Build the API